- Room 203, 10 Portland Villas, Drake Circus, Plymouth, PL4 8AA

-I am Pathway Lead for Advanced Professional Practice in Child and Family Social Work, and have research interests in the areas of child protection, child and family law and children's rights.
+I have research interests in the areas of child protection, research and social care, child and family law and children's rights.

 My teaching interests include: law and chldren's rights, child care and child protectiont.